 How Common Is Traction Alopecia?

-However, in general, it is more common in African children and women (with a higher incidence in the latter due to the gradual weakening of the follicle).
+In general, traction alopecia is a fairly common cause of hair loss.
+It is, however, more common in African children and women (with a higher incidence in the latter due to the gradual weakening of the follicle).
+This is mainly due to protective hairstyles and chemical relaxants, which African women often use to manage their hair.

 Can Traction Alopecia Be Reversed?